steglasaurous/requestobot/README.md

 # Development Details

-Everything below here is useful if you want to contribute towards developing the bot yourself.
+Everything below here is useful if you want to contribute towards developing the bot or desktop app yourself.

 ## Setup

+You will need the following installed:

+* NodeJS >= 20.x
+* Docker Desktop (or Docker Engine) - for running a database if running the server locally.
+* python 3.x and python's setuptools package installed (see note below)

 1. Copy .env.dist to .env and fill in appropriate values.
 2. Populate the twitch_token.json file.
 (FIXME: Add details on how to populate this)